 This close connection ensures that local planning is on target with local economic development strategies.
-Furthermore, in 2015, the Arkansas Department of Higher Education implemented the Workforce Investment Initiative, which provided funding for regional workforce development planning.
+Furthermore, in 2015, the Arkansas Department of Higher Education implemented the b.
+State Operating Systems and Policies

+Workforce Investment Initiative, which provided funding for regional workforce development planning.
 To qualify and apply for funding, applicants had to have a partnership that included the support of the local workforce development board, educational entities, and that planning was based on local economic development strategies.